 Keep in mind that passive device discovery tools vary in quality.
 Simplistic discovery tools rely on MAC address or OUI information, but this can’t identify hosts that have had these details spoofed.
 More robust discovery tools examine multiple characteristics of the device such as it's communication behavior, location, and software running on the device.
 Not only can these details lead to a more accurate identification of the device type, but they can also provide the context necessary to make decisions around which security policies you want applied to that device.
 Be sure that your asset database or device discovery tool provides a deep and useful amount of information for each device.

 Defense #2: Monitor and Control Connections

-MITRE ATT&CK technique T883 “Internet Accessible Device” mentions a single example of Internet accessibility, but for defenders, it is helpful to consider three different scenarios:
+For T883 “Internet Accessible Device and other MITRE ATT&CK techniques that leverage Internet connectivity, it is helpful to consider three different scenarios:

 - Unexpected Internet Access — finding those devices that are communicating with the Internet, but should never be Internet accessible.